jasterling/dsp/statistics/4-2-random_dist.md

 [Think Stats Chapter 4 Exercise 2](http://greenteapress.com/thinkstats2/html/thinkstats2005.html#toc41) (a random distribution)

->> Yes, the distribution of randomly generated numbers is is uniform.
+>> Yes, the distribution of randomly generated numbers is uniform.

 # Problem
 In this case the sample is random and its distribution is uniform.
 It may deviated slightly, however with a large enough sample